mihaj/mihaj.github.io/_posts/2022-02-15-kubernetes-startup-probe-with-dot-net6.md

 tags: .NET, net6, c#, kubernetes, startup probe
 ---

-In part 1, I showed you how you can create a [liveness probe](https://mihajakovac.com/2022-02-09-kubernetes-liveness-probe-with-dot-net6).
-In part 2, I will talk about startup probes.
+In part 1, I showed you how to create a [liveness probe](https://www.mihajakovac.com/kubernetes-liveness-probe-with-dot-net6/).
+In part 2, I will talk about `startup probes`.

-The startup probe is a probe signaling a healthy service when it starts.
-We need to capture that information, so I've developed a solution to create an `IHosteService` implementation that will control the `IHostApplicationLifetime` state.
+The startup probe is a probe that pings an `/startup` health check endpoint on a target application when it starts.
+To capture that information, I've developed a solution to create an `IHosteService` implementation that will control the `IHostApplicationLifetime` state.
+The service will be registered as a singleton and started last in the `ConfigureServices` method.

-With the solution below, we are taking care of the probe and taking care of the Service lifetime actions, like `OnShutdown`, `OnStarted` and on `OnStopped`.
+With the solution below, we are taking care of the `/startup` health check endpoint and the service lifetime actions, like `OnShutdown`, `OnStarted` and on `OnStopped`.

 Here is the code: